BlueN/mpiwifi/README.markdown

 3. Check the *Auto login* box;
 4. Close the application.

-Then, whenever you connected NamOn_Hostel Wi-Fi, the application will auto login for you.
+Congratulation, the web login has gone.